sanfinity-Iot/openremote/Demo-Smart-City.md

 The basic set-up is part of the demo environment and the main branch.
 You can take it as a starting point for developing your own application.

-For inspiration, you find a short but not complete list of the options.
+For now, you find a short but not complete list of the options.

 # Crowd management